DecisionsDev/odm-ondocker/contrib/validate-odm/README.md

   - Decision Center (DC)
   - Decision Server Console (RES)
   - Decision Server Runtime (DSR) components
-- Update the configuration file with the ODM endpoints and authentication parameters.
+- Set the required environment variables manually or use a `.env` file.
-  Refer to [Parameters](#Parameters) for more information.
+  Refer to [Environment Variables](#Environment-Variables) for more information.

 ## Usage

 ```
-./validate-odm.sh [-f <config_files>] [-c] [-h]
+./validate-odm.sh [-c] [-h]
 ```

 Optional script parameters:
-- `-f` :  The path of the properties files containing the configuration of the ODM instance to validate.
-Default value is `./config.properties`
 - `-c` :  Cleans the created ruleApps at the end of the test.
 - `-h` :  Displays the help page.

-### Configuration file
+### Environment Variables

-The script configuration file requires the following parameters to be defined:
+The script configuration file requires the following environment variables to be defined manually or in a `.env` file:

-* **ODM components endpoints**
+* **ODM endpoints configuration**
   - `DC_URL`  : URL of the Decision Center instance to test.
   - `RES_URL` : URL of the Decision Server Console (RES) instance to test.
   - `DSR_URL` : URL of the Decision Server Runtime instance to test.